-C. The Classical Management Perspective

-The classical management perspective includes two approaches: scientific management and administrative management.

-- Scientific management focuses on ways to improve the performance of individual workers - a) Frederick W. Taylor saw workers soldiering, or deliberately working beneath their potential, and designed a four-step method to overcome this problem.
-It began with breaking the job into pieces.
-The second step was to select the most qualified employees and train them.
-Supervisors monitored the employees to be sure they were following the prescribed methods.
-Finally, they continued in this fashion, but used only employees who were getting the work done.
+- C. The Classical Management Perspective The classical management perspective includes two approaches: scientific management and administrative management. - 1.
+Scientific management focuses on ways to improve the performance of individual workers. - a) Frederick W. Taylor saw workers soldiering, or deliberately working beneath their potential.
+He divided each job into parts and determined how much time each part of the job should take, thus indicating what each worker should be producing.
+He designed the most efficient way of doing each part of the job, and instituted a piecework pay system with incentives for workers who met or exceeded the target output level.